stellaGK/stella/STELLA_RELEASE_1.0.md

       - utils
       - stella.f90

-- Most importantly, the main $\texttt{stella}$ code has been centralized in the "STELLA_CODE" folder and further organized into subfolders.
+- Most importantly, the main $\texttt{stella}$ code has been centralised in the "STELLA_CODE" folder and further organised into subfolders.
 This structure makes it easier for users to search for keywords, to locate key sections, and to focus on the core scripts.

 - The compilation process using `make` has been fully revamped and moved to the "COMPILATION" folder, preventing compiled object files from cluttering the main code.